Abhie-Tripathi/Abhie-Tripathi/README.md

 Frontend Developer
 ------------------

-I have 8 months of experience building and designing software.
+I have 1 year of experience building and designing software.
 Currently, I love to work on web applications using technologies like React, Tailwind, Next JS, and MaterialUI.

 * 🌍  I'm based in Pratapgarh, Uttar Pradesh, India
 * 🖥️  See my portfolio at [Abhinav Tripathi](http://abhinavt-portfolio.netlify.app/)